gboehl/dynare/doc/manual/source/installation-and-configuration.rst

 compilation (under Debian, Ubuntu or Linux Mint, it can be done via ``apt install liboctave-dev``).

+.. _prerequisites-macos:

 Prerequisites on macOS
 ----------------------

 Dynare now ships a compilation environment that can be used with the :opt:`use_dll` option.
-Specifically, the Dynare installer downloads and installs the Xcode Command Line Tools, installs `Homebrew <https://brew.sh>`_ under the Dynare installation directory (in the ``.brew`` folder), and finally installs GCC.
+To install this environment correctly, the Dynare installer ensures that the Xcode Command Line Tools (an Apple product) have been installed on a system folder.
+To install the Xcode Command Line Tools yourself, simply type ``xcode-select --install`` into the Terminal (``/Applications/Utilities/Terminal.app``) prompt.

 Configuration
 =============